Chickamauga Battlefield

 The "Gateway Site" is a grassy meadow offering beautiful views of Lookout Mountain and the Tennessee River.
 An interpretive display along Hamm Road will help orient you when you arrive, and the National Park Service and National Park Partners are in the midst of a project to “Open the Gateway” with a new visitor entrance (expected sometime in 2023).

-Additionally, there are two interpreted trails on Moccasin Bend - The Brown's Ferry Federal Road and the Blue Blazes Trail.
-The former is a quick walk to the River along a Trail of Tears route that later became a US Army “Cracker” line; the latter is about a three mile loop that traverses the Bend near where Woodland era Indian villages once stood.
+Additionally, there are two interpreted trails on Moccasin Bend - The Brown's Ferry/Old Federal Road Trace and the Blue Blazes Trail.
+The former is a quick walk to the River along a Trail of Tears route that later became the US Army supply line (or “cracker” line) during the Civil War Campaign for Chattanooga; the latter is a loop trail that traverses the Bend near where Woodland era Indian villages once stood.

 Respect the Knob